gwen-interpreter/gwen/doc/LOGO.md

 in software.
 The smallest of changes to programs and environments can give rise to the most erratic effects.
-Gwen evaluates software systems by interpreting Gherkin features and dispatching their _Given-When-Then_ steps to evaluation engines that in turn map those to discrete units of work to perform the following:
+Gwen evaluates software systems by interpreting Gherkin features and dispatching their _Given-When-Then_ steps to evaluation engines that in turn map those to discrete units of work that perform the following:

 - create conditions (_Givens_)
 - perform operations (_Whens_)
 - and assert expectations (_Thens_).